jetskiiiiiii/fof2-segmentation/README.md

     - v10 - more changes to mask extraction to account for values other than 0 and 1

 Concerns:
+- what to do with fmin without fof2?

 References:
 - Image Segmentation Practices